This course is only available for Korean studies students who have succesfully completed one of the BA3 Topical Reading courses.

 Formulate a well-defined research problem based on this literature;

-Set up, under supervision, a study of limited size, taking into consideration the traditional and electronic methods and techniques relevant for the discipline(s) in question;
+Set up and conduct, under supervision, a study of limited size, taking into consideration the traditional and electronic methods and techniques relevant for the discipline(s);

 Formulate reasoned conclusion(s) on the basis of the information gathered; and